rtfenter/About-Me/README.md

 # 🧭 Portfolio Overview

-This portfolio is organized into six series, starting with the most accessible AI/ML interaction prototypes and progressing toward deeper system architecture and conceptual work.
+This portfolio is organized into six series, beginning with the most accessible AI/ML interaction prototypes and progressing toward deeper system architecture and conceptual work.

 ---